Asad-Meraj/readme.jmetr/README.md

 ### Jmeter Requirements
 Although there are no specific requirements to start working on Jmeter other than the need of having JAVA installed on your device.
-Once you have the JAVA requirement fullfilled you can easily setup Jmeter in your device for free.
+Once you have the JAVA 8 or latest with 64 bit operating system requirement fullfilled you can easily setup Jmeter in your device for free.

 ### Pros
 ·         Very light weight tool and can be installed easily